cds-snc/consultation-references/base-product-roadmap.md

 This is different than how typical governmental services are managed, and for product management to be successful in the federal government’s[^1] context, it requires that planning and funding for the entire product, the personnel as well as the tools, be done in a way that supports continuous improvement over the course of the entire life cycle.

-The primary cause of friction observed in traditional waterfall methodology is that funding is secured to enhance software once in a big bang approach and then it is assumed that the software will never be touched again until there is another major need for improvement, outside of regular maintenance and patches.
+The primary cause of friction observed in traditional waterfall methodology is that funding is secured to procure, configure and deploy software once in a big bang approach[^2] and then it is assumed that the software will minimally be touched again until there is another major need for improvement, outside of regular maintenance and patches.

 In reality, software has to be maintained and patched but also continuously improved during the entire life cycle of the product or service offered to the end user.

-While a major renewal may require a greater upfront investment, subsequent years of operations and continuous improvement should be funded for as well and a multidisciplinary team of dedicated individuals should be established.
+While a major renewal may sometimes require a greater upfront investment, subsequent years of operations and continuous improvement should also be funded for and a multidisciplinary team of dedicated individuals should be established.

 The product roadmap offers a way to easily identify the future enhancements anticipated and to justify requesting additional funding and resources from the IT branch in the longer term while keeping a level of flexibility in adapting to the needs of the end users and iterating frequently.

-[^1]: See the [References](#references) section for a series of blogs on Product Management at Employment and Social Development Canada

 ### Product Roadmap